DylanMeeus/springboot_jwt_blog/_posts/2016-04-13-authentication-in-golang.markdown

 #### App Component

-The main component that will kick off our react application will be the the `app` component.
-Let's built it first:
+The main component that will kick off our React application will be the the `app` component.
+Let's build it first:

 ```
 var App = React.createClass({